 The P-Line has existed in Brompton’s lineup for nearly two decades, but for most of that time it occupied an odd space — the misfit child in the Brompton family.
 The concept, first introduced in 2005 under the name Superlight, was straightforward: use titanium where lightness and ride comfort matter, keep steel where durability matters.
 The idea was ahead of its time.
-The supply chain was not.
+However, the supply chain was not.
 You see, Brompton didn’t control its titanium pipeline, and much of the world’s aerospace-grade supply flowed through Russia.
 When titanium wasn’t under embargo, Superlight models trickled out; when it was, production stalled.
 The bike’s identity was shaped less by design intent and more by geopolitical volatility.

 What’s New?